 My youngest daughter graduated from college last Saturday.
-The ceremonies were outside in Indiana and mother nature cooperated by giving us a glorious sun-drenched day.
+The ceremonies were outside in Indiana and the weather cooperated by giving us a glorious sun-drenched day.
 As soon as Pomp and Circumstance began, however, tears fell.
 Continue reading “One piece of advice from a graduation ceremony”

 Tender shoots of green are breaking through the beds surrounding my house.
 Lush green grass has replaced the brown patches shedding winter’s dreary cloak.
 Birds serenade me through my bedroom window.
 The cursed Bradford pear has exploded in cottony white.
-The creeks rush with water.
 Continue reading “When hope has sunk”

 Three years ago today my mother passed away.
 Just months before she was in Tennessee celebrating my youngest graduate from high school.
 She seemed fine then.